MathCryptoDoc/math-crypto-webpage/content/opengov/batch-delegate.md

 6) Submit password, choose *Sign and submit*.
 If you have a proxy for the account, you can choose it here.
 Remember to only use **Any** proxies.

-7) If there is no red icon in the top right corner, the extrinsic was successful.
+7) If you get a green icon in the top-right corner, the extrinsic was successful.
 Your account is now delegating its votes for all referenda!
+A yellow icon might indicate errors or warnings.
+Please check your delegation.

 {{< hint type=tip >}}